ilikeapizza/BookingSite/README.md

-unzip the 7z file for code base
+unzip the zip file for code base and look for sub packages of myBookingSitePublicis and myBookingSite

 regards
 Vamshidhar